JaredReisinger/AdvancedMarkdownForBooks/manuscript/getting-started.md

 > Random notes as I get the projects/repos/books started, so that I don't forget
 > anything...

-After LeanPub shares the Dropbox folder with you, and you've created a repository, you can "import" the existing LeanPub content by mapping the Dropbox folder into the repository:
+After \index{LeanPub}LeanPub shares the Dropbox folder with you, and you've created a repository, you can "import" the existing LeanPub content by mapping the Dropbox folder into the repository:

 ```
 C:\YOU\GitHub\YourBook\> linkd source C:\YOU\Dropbox\YourBook